khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 If both ping tests succeed, your local machine and VM are properly connected on the same network and ready for the Wazuh setup.

+---

+## Enable Copy and Paste

+Before installing Wazuh, it is helpful to enable copy and paste between your host machine and the Ubuntu VM.

+1. Make sure the VM is powered off.
+2. In VirtualBox, select your Ubuntu VM and go to **Settings → General → Advanced**.
+3. Set **Shared Clipboard** to **Bidirectional**.
+4. If you changed this setting while the VM was running, reboot it to apply the change:

+   *reboot*

+---